Australian light destroyer project: Aftermath

 The DDL project's problems harmed the Australian shipbuilding industry.
 The cancellation of both the DDLs and another project to develop an Australian fast combat support ship design led to a perception that technical risks needed to be minimised when selecting new warships, and it was preferable to rely on proven foreign designs.
 Australian industry was also left with a bad impression as companies involved in the project had devoted considerable resources to preparing tenders for the DDL.
-Y-ARD greatly reduced its presence in Australia, and the Australian naval design experts it had been employed were offered jobs in the United Kingdom.
+Y-ARD greatly reduced its presence in Australia, and the Australian naval design experts it had employed were offered jobs in the United Kingdom.

 Despite cancelling the DDL project, the government endorsed the RAN's requirement for new destroyer-type warships and requested a review of existing foreign designs to find a replacement.
 The process of evaluating new designs was managed by what had been the DDL project office, and in line with the government's priorities it initially focused on selecting affordable warships of a proven design for further consideration.
 A large number of designs were studied by the project office, and the United States' Oliver Hazard Perry-class frigates and a variant of the British Type 42 destroyer armed with SM-1 surface to air missiles were eventually short listed for detailed evaluation.
 The project team found that the Type 42 was the only design capable of meeting the Navy's requirement, and stated that the Oliver Hazard Perry class was "a second rate escort that falls short of the DDL requirements on virtually every respect".
 Despite this, there were serious concerns over whether it would be possible to fit SM-1 missiles to the Type 42.
-This led the government to approve the purchase of two Oliver Hazard Perry class ships from the United States in April 1974.
+This led the government to approve the purchase of two Oliver Hazard Perry-class ships from the United States in April 1974.

-The DDL project was reviewed again when the Liberal Fraser Government came into office in late 1975.
+The DDL project was reviewed again when the Liberal Fraser government came into office in late 1975.
 The review panel unanimously advised the new Minister for Defence James Killen that the DDL project was no longer viable as the total cost of the ships would be about $130 million higher than the Oliver Hazard Perry project, and it would take three years longer for the DDLs to be completed.
 Killen accepted this advice, and a firm order for two Oliver Hazard Perry frigates was placed in February 1976.
 A third ship was ordered in late 1977.

 Six of these frigates, which were designated the Adelaide-class frigate, were eventually ordered, and the final two were built in Australia at Williamstown.
 The expertise of the DDL project office and the preparations which had been undertaken to manage the process of ordering and building the ships contributed to the Navy's ability to rapidly evaluate alternative designs and oversee their entry into service once an order was placed.
+The last of the Adelaide-class frigates were retired from the RAN in 2019.
+Two of the type were later sold to the Chilean Navy.